 Color agnosia refers to the inability to identify or distinguish colors.
 This type of agnosia is hard to diagnose and is often confused with color blindness.
 But unlike color blindness, it is not caused by a defect in the eye but rather an injury to the occipital lobe.

 Pure word alexia is another common type of agnosia.
 This type causes problems recognizing written words.
-As a result, the person with alexia cannot read at all.
+As a result, the person with alexia may not be able to read.
 However, they can usually still write without difficulty.

 Even when a person has an excellent memory and can describe the layout of their home, they would still struggle to get to the kitchen from their bedroom.